 Picture a yard fence.
 What’s it made of?
 How do the fence posts appear?
 What color is it?
-These are all rhetorical questions to have you realize there is far more design options to fences than most people consider.
+These are all rhetorical questions to have you realize there are far more design options to fences than most people consider.

-The average cost has a very wide range, from $3 to $24 per linear foot installed.
+The average cost has a very wide range, from $5.50 to $22.50 per linear foot of mid-range fencing installed.
+That said, high-end fencing can cost over $30.00 per liner foot.
 While that isn’t exactly helpful, it does help to understand which materials are more expensive.

-Outside of metropolitan areas, it goes to over a half acre (.64 to be exact).
+Outside of metropolitan areas, the average yard size goes to over a half-an acre (.64 to be exact).
 Fencing though is not measured by square footage, as presumably it would be around the inner edge of the perimeter.
 Instead, costs are determined by linear foot.

 Before we get into the many factors that contribute to fencing costs, there are some important preliminary considerations to explore.